 About the author

 Dr Gary Wood is a social psychologist and life coach.
 He is based in Birmingham and Edinburgh where he runs his own training and coaching practice and research consultancy.
-He is author of Unlock Your Confidence which is based on his confidence-building workshops.
-Contact Gary to see how his solution focused coaching approach would benefit you or your organization.
+He is the author of Unlock Your Confidence which is based on his confidence-building workshops.
+Contact Gary to see how his solution-focused coaching approach would benefit you or your organization.

 - Check out books by Dr Gary Wood and his recommendations on Amazon.co.uk and Amazon.com